"Biblical Dark Ages"

 Who Built the Pyramids, P'Re Tell?

-There is presently a controversy over several cartouches belonging to Khufu (Cheops) and/or his second successor Khafre (Chephron) who may have buried him.
+There is an on-going controversy over several cartouches relating to Khufu (Cheops) and/or his second successor Khafre (Chephron) who may have buried him.
 These cartouches were purportedly found on the walls of two inner chambers of the Great Pyramid in the 19th Century.
-Zecharia Sitchin argued that they were forged by Howard Vyse, the man who discovered them.h Sitchin also argued that the "Inventory Stela" of Khufu is genuine, and that this work confirms that both the Great Pyramid and the Sphinx predated the reign of Khufu.
+Zecharia Sitchin argued that they were forged by Howard Vyse, the man who discovered them.h Sitchin also argued that the “Inventory Stela” of Khufu is genuine, and that this work confirms that both the Great Pyramid and the Sphinx predated the reign of Khufu.
 Conversely, Egyptologists generally consider the Great Pyramid cartouches to be legitimate, but the Stela to be a later pastiche.
 Whether the cartouches and Stela were fashioned during the reign of Khufu, by Khafre upon his death, by a 5th Dynasty pharaoh in honor of him, or at any time afterward is now a moot point.
-It is proved here that Khufu was not the builder of the Great Pyramid based on chronological grounds alone.
-Apart from the ruined mortuary temple ("Temple of Isis") adjoining the Great Pyramid in which the Stela was found archaeology has uncovered almost nothing of Khufu's reign.
-Instead, Khufu emerges as an absentee landlord.
-Rather than go to the effort of building new monuments, the Great Pyramid was merely adopted by him.
-His living interests lay elsewhere within the four quarters of the world he ruled, or perhaps even beyond.
+It is proved here that the Old Kingdom pharaohs were not the builders of the Giza Pyramids based on chronological grounds alone.
+Apart from the ruined mortuary temple (“Temple of Isis”) adjoining the Great Pyramid in which the Stela was found archaeology has uncovered almost nothing of Khufu’s reign.
+Rather than go to the effort of building new monuments, the Great Pyramid and associated structures were merely usurped by him.
+The know-how and manpower for anything more elaborate than a token make-over were all that existed in the Old Kingdom.

 The radical theology of Khufu and Djedefre was further refined by pharaoh Khafre who succeeded them.
-In retrospect, the rise of the cult of Re after a period of "exile" can only be seen as inevitable.
+In retrospect, the rise of the cult of Re after a leave of absence (“exodus”) can only be seen as inevitable.
 It may have been argued that Ptah even required it.
-Was it not Ptah himself who had made his "first born" son Marduk-Re the ruler of Egypt?
-Hadn't his dominion in Egypt been honored by all of the other gods?
-There would have been some discontent among the populous in Egypt with the renewed status of Re as Supreme God.
-It may have even been made an issue in dynastic power struggles.
-However, the recognition that different gods were entitled to sovereignty over different regions of the "world" is accepted both in Mythology and in the Old Testament.k The idea even carries over strongly in the New Testament theology of Paul.l After the Flood, a single royal family ruled over both Egypt and Mesopotamia.
-Although Re was made "All-Lord" in Egypt, he was not a lord at all in Mesopotamia.
-Throughout the Egyptian Old Kingdom, the deities of Anu, Enlil (Shu), Enki (Ptah) and Ninhursag (Tefnut/Hathor) continued to be the most revered in Sumer, and by the very same family that ruled over Egypt.
-Other gods and goddesses were also worshipped to a lesser degree in Mesopotamia, such as Ninurta (Geb) in the district of Lagash.
+Was it not Ptah himself who had made his “first born” son Marduk-Re the ruler of Egypt?
+Hadn’t his dominion in Egypt been honored by all of the other gods?
+After the Flood (and as before), a single royal family ruled over both Egypt and Mesopotamia.
+Although Re was made “All-Lord” in Egypt, he was only one of many gods in Mesopotamia.
+Throughout the Egyptian Old Kingdom, the deities of Anu, Enlil (Shu), Enki (Ptah) and Ninhursag (Tefnut/Hathor) continued to be the most revered in Sumer (along with the sun god Utu), and by the very same family that ruled over Egypt.
+Other gods and goddesses were also given priority in specific locales within Mesopotamia, such as Suen in Ur and Haran, and Ninurta/Ningirsu (Za-Baba) in the districts of Lagash and Kish.
+The principle that different gods were entitled to sovereignty over different regions of the “world” and would rise and fall at different times is accepted both in Mythology and in the Old Testament.k In the emerging culture of Babylonia the mighty hunter-warrior-god (Ninurta, role model of Nimrod and his natural line) was infused with elements of the sun-god (called Shamash in Akkadian) as well as the “anti-sun” god Suen (called Sin in Akkadian) to create a super-religion on the order of Atum-Rel in Egypt, that being Marduk-Bel of Babylon.
+And even Marduk had a deliberately cyclical emphasis.

-Pharaoh Khafre (Chephron) claimed the 2nd Giza Pyramid for his mortuary complex.
+Pharaoh Khafre (Chephron) claimed the 2nd Giza Pyramid for his mortuary complex, which represented the pyramid of the heir/successor.
 His successor, Menkaure followed by taking the third and smallest Giza Pyramid.
-His devotion to Re was also smaller than that of Khufu and Khafre.
+His devotion to Re was also far smaller than that of Khufu and Khafre.
 Menkaure is most noted for authorizing the reopening of Egyptian temples.
-Rather than being celebrated for his tolerance, Menkaure was later censured.
+Rather than being praised for his tolerance, Menkaure was later censured.
 He was adjudged by posterity to be in defiance of the gods, who had declared that the temples should be permanently closed in Egypt.
-Egypt suffered a further 150 years of inadequate annual floods.
-In hindsight, Menkaure was conveniently made the scapegoat.
+Egypt continued to suffer from inadequate annual floods for at least two or three more generations (until the Middle Kingdom).
+In hindsight, Menkaure was conveniently made the scapegoat (and role model for later kings named Smenkare/Smenkhkare).

 Unity Breeds Division